 Reform Principles of the U.S. Health Care System

-Recognizing that many newly elected Members of Congress campaigned on fixing the heath care system, ten of the nation’s leading physician associations established principles to serve as a guide for Congress to improve both individual health and the collective health care system in the U.S.
+Ten of the nation’s leading physician associations have established principles to serve as a guide for lawmakers as they consider how to improve both individual health and the nation's collective health care system.

-The Principles for Reform of the U.S. Health Care System released today call for the following actions:
+The Principles for Reform of the U.S. Health Care System calls for 11 actions:

 - Health care coverage for all is needed to ensure quality of care and to improve the health status of Americans.

 - The health care system in the U.S. must provide appropriate health care to all people within the U.S. borders, without unreasonable financial barriers to care.

 - Individuals and families must have catastrophic health coverage to provide protection from financial ruin.

 - Improvement of health care quality and safety must be the goal of all health interventions, so that we can assure optimal outcomes for the resources expended.

 - In reforming the health care system, we as a society must respect the ethical imperative of providing health care to individuals, responsible stewardship of community resources, and the importance of personal health responsibility.

 - Access to and financing for appropriate health services must be a shared public/private cooperative effort, and a system which will allow individuals/employers to purchase additional services or insurance.